sebasgomez01/restaurantPage-TOP/README.md

 # restaurantPage-TOP
-A restaurant page dynamycally generated with HTML, CSS and Javascript
+A restaurant page dynamically generated with HTML, CSS and Javascript